Levi Coffin: Indiana

 When neighbors who were opposed to his activity boycotted his store, Coffin's business experienced a period of poor performance; however, as the local population grew, the majority of the new arrivals supported the anti-slavery movement and Coffin's business prospered.
 He made a substantial investment in the Second State Bank of Indiana, established in 1833, and became a director of the bank's Richmond, Indiana, branch.
 In 1836 he expanded his business to include a mill that processed flax seed used to produce linseed oil.
 He also established a hog-butchering operation, opened a paint shop, and eventually acquired 250 acre of land.

 In 1838 Coffin built a two-story, Federal-style brick home as his family's residence in Newport.
 Because the Levi Coffin House, its present-day name, had so many fugitives passing through it, the home became known as the "Grand Central Station" of the Underground Railroad.
 The Coffin house had several modifications made to create better hiding places for the runaway slaves.
 A secret door installed in the maids' quarters on the second floor provided access for fourteen people to hide in a narrow crawlspace between the walls.
 The hiding space could be used when slave hunters came to the Coffin home in search of runaways.
 Because Coffin demanded to see search warrants and slave-ownership papers before allowing entry to his home, it was never searched and escaping slaves had been transported to other locations by the time the slave hunters returned with the documents.

 During the 1840s, pressure was brought to bear on the Quaker communities that helped escaping slaves.

 In 1842 the leaders of the Religious Society of Friends (Quaker) advised their members to cease membership in abolitionist societies and end activities assisting runaway slaves.
 The leaders insisted that legal emancipation was the best course of action.
 Coffin continued to take an active role in assisting escaping slaves, and the following year the Quaker society expelled him from membership.
 Coffin and other Quakers who supported his activities separated and formed the Antislavery Friends; the two rival groups remained separate until a reunification occurred in 1851.

 Despite the opposition, the Coffin family's desire to help the runaway slaves only increased.
 Coffin's wife, Catherine, who was also dedicated to the effort, organized a sewing society that met at their home to produce clothing to give to the runaways.
 She also provided meals and shelter to runaway slaves in the Coffin home.
-Other aid was obtained from neighbors and others sympathetic to the cause, but were unwilling take the fugitives into their homes.
+Other aid was obtained from neighbors and others who were sympathetic to the cause, but unwilling take the fugitives into their homes.
 Through these activities, Coffin was able to secure a steady supply of goods to assist in the ongoing operations.